Online | Deerfield, IL

 The MA in Bioethics is designed for recent college graduates and working professionals who desire a foundation in bioethics for their studies, jobs, and public engagement.
-Healthcare professionals, scientists, lawyers, clergy, and many others including those working in nonprofit organizations will benefit from this flexible 30-semester-hour program, well-suited to those with heavy professional responsibilities.
+Healthcare professionals, scientists, lawyers, clergy, and many others including those working in nonprofit organizations will benefit from this flexible 36-semester-hour program, well-suited to those with heavy professional responsibilities.
 Individuals preparing for an academic career will develop a strong background in bioethics for active, relevant participation in related college or university fields.

 The program can be completed without relocating to the Deerfield, Illinois, area, making it an excellent choice for students who are committed to ministry and professional life in a different location.

 The residential option includes opportunities for in-person interacting, relationship-building, and networking with students and faculty members, as well as access to various bioethics-related opportunities on campus outside the classroom.
-Examples include a wide range of course offerings, participation in special bioethics events, and involvement in the work of The Center for Bioethics & Human Dignity (CBHD), a world-class bioethics center engaged in research and cultural-engagement initiatives.
+Examples include a wide range of course offerings, participation in special bioethics events, and involvement in the work of The Center for Bioethics & Human Dignity (CBHD), a world-class Christian bioethics center engaged in research and cultural-engagement initiatives.

 The modular option allows students to take all of their modular courses in-person by traveling to campus just for the days when their classes meet.
 Modular classes typically meet for 2-3 days once or twice during each session (Fall, Spring, or Summer).
 Two required courses are taken on campus in conjunction with the mid-summer CBHD conference, one during each of two summers.
-Students may replace as many non-summer modular courses as they wish with online versions of those courses.
+Students may replace as many non-summer modular courses as they wish with hybrid and/or online versions of those courses.

 Coursework in the Bioethics program typically addresses such fields as medicine, nursing, biotechnology, law, public policy, international human rights, theology, philosophy, economics, education, technology, and media studies among others.
 Classes will focus on integrative thought, combining cutting edge research with deep spiritual insight, and students have the flexibility to emphasize any of the above fields.
 Trinity can offer guided research courses and capstones in any of these areas to supplement other required and elective courses.

-|Introduction to Bioethics: Matters of Life and Death||3 hours|
+|Introduction to Bioethics: Matters of Life and Dignity

 |BE 5200||Research Ethics||2 hours|